 “Do not postpone for tomorrow or the day after tomorrow;

 barns are not filled by those who postpone and waste time in aimlessness.

 Work prospers with care; he who postpones wrestles with ruin.”

-"Those who postpone and waste time in aimlessness" — this is how you could easily describe today's procrastinator.
+"Those who postpone and waste time in aimlessness" — you could easily describe today's procrastinator this way.

 Seneca, the Roman philosopher, wrote:

 “While we waste our time hesitating and postponing, life is slipping away.”

 This quote precisely reveals the main reason why learning to overcome procrastination is so important.

 If you want to learn more about procrastination, why don't you read all about it in the book The End of Procrastination?
 Discover why the procrastination phenomenon keeps us from living our lives to the fullest.